 Frequently asked questions

-We have a number of clients around New Zealand, and so have experience working in this way in mental health.
+We have a number of clients around New Zealand.

 Can I make a self-referral?

-We no longer take self-referrals.
+We do not take self-referrals.
 A referral from your GP, clinical psychologist, counsellor or other health professional is essential and we will make a decision about whether we can provide appropriate care based on this referral.

 Do you see people with ADD?